mtlynch/mtlynch.io/_posts/2019-02-01-1-year-solo-developer.md

 # How I made and spent money

 I'll start with the thing most people are interest in: money.
-It is both the biggest motivator and obstacle to starting a business.
+It is both the strongest motivator and the largest obstacle to starting a business.

 Table of what I spent money on and what I earned money from.